 When it comes to types of proxies, there is no one-size-fits-all.
-The types of proxies can be based on location, traffic flow, anonymity level, application, service, and type of IP.
+The types of proxy servers can be classified based on location, traffic flow, anonymity level, application, service, and type of IP.
 It all depends on your custom and dedicated demands.

 A proxy server is simply, the middle man— the intermediary that integrates and adapts all traffic requests and responses coming and going to another network (like the Internet).
 These requests are usually coming from clients requesting resources, from HTTP, FTP, DNS, or other services, usually located on other networks.
 The proxy adds structure to these incoming or outgoing requests (responses) coming from distributed networks.